 - adoption and amendment of the Bylaws and the Articles of Incorporation according to the laws of the state of incorporation; and

-Step out of your labs and into your communities to help spread the word about the medical laboratory profession by participating in the ASCLS Lab Week Virtual Run.
+On your mark, get set, go!
+It’s time to start planning for the annual ASCLS Lab Week Virtual Run.
+Step out of your labs and into your communities to help spread the word about the medical laboratory profession and have fun with friends and co-workers.

 Race packets will go on sale January 1 with Early Bird Pricing available through February 15.
 All proceeds go to grants and scholarships that help medical laboratory professionals attend ASCLS meetings, lobby representatives for the profession, and become future leaders in the field.